The Applegate Trail

 Interesting reading about individual Applegates in Oregon (PDF files):

-Two excellent Kindle books about The Applegate Trail:
+Some excellent books about The Applegate Trail: